At Least 40 Indian Workers Trapped In Tunnel Collapse - UrduPoint

 "Pray to god that those workers trapped inside the tunnel are brought out safely," Uttarakhand chief minister Pushkar Singh Dhami wrote on social media platform X.

+Rathodi, the disaster response official, said a message was sent to the trapped workers through a tube that is pumping oxygen into the blocked portion of the tunnel, assuring them "all efforts are being made for your safety".

+"No response to the message has come from inside yet," he told AFP, adding that more rubble was coming down from above as machines constantly removed the debris.

-A local police officer told the Press Trust of India news agency they were "very optimistic" the men would be rescued safely, but added it was "difficult to say how long it will take".
+A local police officer said that they were "very optimistic" the men would be rescued safely, but added it was "difficult to say how long it will take".

-The tunnel is part of Prime Minister Narendra Modi's favourite Char Dham Road Project meant to improve connectivity for some of the most popular Hindu shrines in the country, as well as areas bordering China.
+The tunnel is part of Prime Minister Narendra Modi's Char Dham Road Project, which is meant to improve connectivity for some of the most popular Hindu shrines in the country, as well as areas bordering China.

 Accidents on large infrastructure construction sites are common in India.